 Pumpkin Chocolate Chip Muffins

 Quick and easy Pumpkin Chocolate Chip Muffins made moist and flavorful with pumpkin puree and semisweet chocolate chips.
-This is the time of year for all things pumpkin and these tasty muffins really fit the bill.
+This is the time of year for all things pumpkin spice, and these tasty muffins really fit the bill.

 - Prep Time: 10 minutes